mit-ll-ai-technology/maite/docs/source/explanation/protocol_overview.md

 * `TargetType` is used for both ground truth (coming from a dataset) and predictions (output from a model).
 So for a problem with 4 classes,
   * true label of class 2 would be one-hot encoded as `[0, 0, 1, 0]`
   * prediction from a model would be a vector of pseudo-probabilities, e.g., `[0.1, 0.0, 0.7, 0.2]`
-* `InputBatchType` and `TargetBatchType` require all elements in the batch to be the same size (either natively or after resizing).
 * `InputType` and `InputBatchType` are shown with shapes following PyTorch channels-first convention

 These type aliases along with the versions of the various component protocols that use these types can be imported from `maite.protocols.image_classification` (if necessary):